thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 The [dashboard](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} is not just a space where you can display your data in a convenient format.
 Creating a structured and visually appealing dashboard is key to monitoring and managing your assets and devices efficiently.

-Just like for assets and devices, we will create a separate group for the dashboard as well.
+Add a dashboard to start visualizing assets and devices on it.
+For this dashboard, we will create a separate group:

 - Go to the "Dashboards" page and navigate to the "Groups" tab.
 Click the "plus" icon to create a new dashboard group.
 Name it "Buildings" and click "Add";
-- Now, open the created group, and click the "plus" icon;
+- Open the created dashboard group;
+- Click the "plus" icon in the upper right corner of the screen to add new dashboard;
-- Enter the dashboard title "Buildings" and click "Add".
+- Enter the title for the dashboard - "Buildings" and click "Add";
+- Save the dashboard by clicking the "Save" button in the upper right corner of the screen.

 Your first dashboard has been successfully added.
 It will open automatically after adding.
 Save the dashboard by clicking the “Save” button in the upper right corner of the page.